ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/Editor/ScriptWindow.md

 The pop-up menu contains all preset files in your local disc.

-Here is the same definition:
+Some definitions about presets:

-- A file with `.pwp` postfix, **JSON** format and located beside plugin is a **Preset column**.
-The name of the Preset column is the file name.
+- A preset is a file with `.pwp` postfix, **JSON** format and located beside plugin.
+It is represented as a **Preset column** in PixelsWorld.
+Preset's file name is equal to the column name.
 - One **Preset column** contains several **Presets**
-- All **Presets** are listed below the pop-up menu.
+- **Presets** contained in a **Preset column** are listed below the pop-up menu.

 ## <span style="color:rgb(128,0,0)">◆</span>Formula preview

-The selected **Preset**'s code can be previewed here.
-Click the `Replace` button to send preset code to the left code area (This will override the previous code).
+Formula preview is where you can preview the code in the preset you selected.

+Click `Replace` button to apply preset code.
+> NOTE: Code in Code area will be overwritten.
-> If you only want to replace the text and don't want the parameter settings change.
-Uncheck `Apply when replace` in <span style="color:rgb(247,136,58)">Parameter settings preview</span> area.
+> By default, click `Replace` button will also apply parameter settings.
+If this is not expected, uncheck `Apply when replace` in <span style="color:rgb(247,136,58)">Parameter settings preview</span> area.

-If you want the preset code to be combined in the front of your code, click `<<Top` button; `Bottom>>` means to combine preset code behind your current code.
+If you want to joint the preset code in front of your current code, click `<<Top` button.

+If you want to joint the preset code behind your current code, click `Bottom>>` button.

 ## <span style="color:rgb(247,136,58)">◆</span>Parameter settings preview

-The selected **Preset**'s parameter settings can be previewed here.
-If you want to apply it, click the `Apply` button to override the current settings.
+Parameter settings preview is where you can preview the parameter settings of the selected **Preset**.
+Click `Apply` button to override the current parameter settings.
-> `Apply when replace` means weather applies parameter settings when you click the `Apply` button in the Formula preview area.
+> `Apply when replace` means weather or not applies parameter settings when you click the `Replace` button in the Formula preview area.

 <br>